stephencwelch/dl-workshop/README.md

 By connecting to Jupyter Hub, you will not need to setup up an environment.
 Go to either of these links (active during workshop): [Link to Jupyter Hub Server 1](http://104.41.135.15) and [Link to Jupyter Hub Server 2](http://40.71.85.174).

-At login, create your username and password:
+At login, use the first part of your email (e.g. firstpart@ignorethispart.com) and create your password:

 ![](graphics/jupyterhub_1.png)